Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 =====
 2.a.
 The Moodle Plugin  V1 (ISAGEearabic)

 This is our new Moodle Plugin using  Moodle question type template.
-We extend  the Moodle question engine to a ISAGEarabic to grade Arabic short answers scoring using NLP computation and supervised learning.
+We extend  the Moodle question engine to ISAGEarabic to grade Arabic short answers scoring using NLP computation and supervised learning.

 * Please see here for more information about : Moodle-Short Answer Question Type : https://docs.moodle.org/37/en/Short-Answer_question_type